 James May (b.
 1994, Pittsburgh) is a composer, improviser, teacher, and writer.
-As a composer and improviser, he’s interested in creating music focused on texture, space, and agency, and particularly likes exploring extended vocal technique, listening environments, and literature.
+As a composer and improviser, he’s interested in creating music focused on texture and space, particularly exploring extended vocal technique, improvisation, listening environments, and literature.
 He regularly writes album reviews and articles for various news publications including The Road to Sound, icareifyoulisten, Sound American, and RTÉ Culture.
 As a conductor and performer, he’s a champion of contemporary and experimental music.

 Recent projects and collaborations include Bayou La Terre, an ongoing workshop exploring place, memory, material culture, and sonic environment; thin places, an improvisation piece for extended vocalists and organ; Touch Currents, an album of voice + electronics improvisations; glances full of muted colors for Will Yager, commissioned by the Louisiana Music Teachers Association; and hands, empty except, commissioned by and written for Jamie Monck.
 His 2018 solo soprano piece, “Flowers for Eurydice”, is included on Stephanie Lamprea’s forthcoming album Quaking Aspen (New Focus Records).
 He is a member of Versipel New Music, based in New Orleans.